Logan Morrison: Florida/Miami Marlins

-On August 13, 2011, Morrison was optioned back to the New Orleans Zephyrs.
+On August 13, 2011, Morrison was optioned back to New Orleans.
 Ten days later, he was called back up to the majors.
 In his first at bat, he hit a home run.
 On September 15, 2011, Morrison filed a grievance against the Marlins for what he said was an unfair demotion to the minors.
 In 2011 in the majors, at 23 years of age in his first full season, playing almost exclusively left field, he batted .247/.330/.468 with 23 home runs and 72 RBIs in at 462 bats.

-On February 11, 2012, Morrison switched to uniform No. 5.
+On February 11, 2012, Morrison switched to uniform number 5.
 The number had been retired for the entirety of the Marlins' existence in honor of the late Carl Barger, the team's founding president and chief operating officer.
-(Barger's favorite player had been Joe DiMaggio, who wore No. 5.)
-Morrison requested the number in honor of his late father, who had encouraged Morrison to model his career after Hall of Famer George Brett, who wore No. 5 for the Kansas City Royals.
+(Barger's favorite player had been Joe DiMaggio, whose number 5 was retired by the New York Yankees.)
+Morrison requested the number in honor of his late father, who had encouraged Morrison to model his career after Hall of Famer George Brett, whose number 5 was retired by the Kansas City Royals.
+Several subsequent Marlins players wore the number 5 after Morrison.

 On May 22, 2012, Morrison was moved to first base after the Marlins sent teammate Gaby Sánchez to Triple-A. He had played first base before playing left field.
 On June 10, 2012, Morrison was moved back to left field after the Marlins called Sanchez back up.
 He played 21 games at first, with a fielding percentage of .994 and one error, and 59 games in left field.
 In 2012 he batted .230/.308/.399 with 11 home runs and 36 RBIs in 296 at bats.
 His season ended early due to right knee inflammation, and he underwent surgery to repair his patella tendon.
 In 2012, Morrison was the Marlins' nominee for the Roberto Clemente Award, given to a player who shows outstanding commitment to helping others both on and off the field.

 In 2013 he batted .242/.333/.375 with 6 home runs and 36 RBIs in 293 at bats, while playing first base.